 Mainstream medicine says that fasting blood sugar measurements should follow this reference chart:

 Keeping your blood sugar low means lowering your intake of carbohydrates.
-When you eat less carbs, your body is able to keep the levels of sugar in the blood within a normal range.
+When you eat fewer carbs, your body is able to keep the levels of sugar in the blood within a normal range.

 One fact to remember: At any one time, a normal body has only ONE teaspoon of sugar circulating in the blood.
-When you drink a 12 ounce full sugar soda, or eat a plate of pasta, you are dumping an extra TWELVE-FIFTEEN teaspoons of sugar into your bloodstream in a very short time.
+When you drink a 12-ounce full-sugar soda or eat a plate of pasta, you are dumping extra TWELVE-FIFTEEN teaspoons of sugar into your bloodstream in a very short time.
 Over time, all this extra sugar does a great deal of damage.